 - Police stations, sheriff departments, and other law enforcement facilities

 - Schools or at school athletic events not related to firearms

 - Offices, except if the head of the facility has granted individuals permission to do so

 Other locations that prohibit the presence of firearms include jails and detention centers, polling places during elections, churches (unless permitted by the head of the facility), and daycare facilities and preschools.
-If you are found in possession of firearm in any of these locations, you may wish to contact an attorney in the area.
+If you are found in possession of firearm in any of these locations, you may wish to contact an accomplished attorney in the Mount Pleasant.

 Call a Mount Pleasant Gun Attorney for Legal Representation